-Camp Rankin week-long camps are a co-ed residential camp for 4-H members, and friends, ages 9 to 15.
+Camp Rankin week-long camps are a co-ed overnight camp for 4-H members, and friends, ages 9 to 15.
 Broken into five one-week camps (ie. 3 one-week camps ages 9 – 12 and 2 week-long camp ages 13 – 15), the camp week begins on Sunday afternoon and ends the following Friday morning.

 Camp Rankin, built in 1972 by volunteers as a Centennial project of the Richmond County 4-H Leader’s Council and was the first 4-H camp in the Atlantic Provinces.
 It is located on 60 acres of land at Cape George, near St. Peters, Richmond County, Nova Scotia.